ipfs/in-web-browsers/README.md

 ### How to address IPFS on the web

-- For regular users, see [guide to how to address IPFS content paths on the web](https://docs.ipfs.io/how-to/address-ipfs-on-web/)
+- For regular users, see this [guide to how to address IPFS content paths on the web](https://docs.ipfs.io/how-to/address-ipfs-on-web/)
-- For browser vendors and user agent developers: see [this memo](ADDRESSING.md) for the current set of URL conventions for the IPFS community.
-We invite everyone to submit questions and suggestions for improvements via issues/PR.
+- For browser vendors and user agent developers, see this [memo](ADDRESSING.md) for the current set of URL conventions for the IPFS community; we invite everyone to submit questions and suggestions for improvements via issues/PRs

 #### DNSLink